What Were We Talking About Again?

 STEP 2: Take Notes on the Highlights Immediately After Reading the Chapter

 Most people, myself included, stop at step 1 and pat themselves on the back.
 This is the ideal way to forget what the hell you were reading.
-The first pass provides just a brief exposure to new concepts, and you won’t be able to retain as much of it.
+The first pass provides just a brief exposure to new concepts, and you won’t be able to retain as much of them.
 Similar to how you don’t remember all the details of a movie the first time you watch it.

 Frequent exposure helps concepts stick, but simply rereading your highlights lacks salience.
 We have to apply this new material in some way.
 In this case I will look through the highlights and do the following: